Aweptimum/Strike/README.md

 The plan is to add references to the two shapes that generated the collision and *maybe* the contact points between the two colliders (very unsure of how to go about that, will need to play with clipping algorithms)

 ## Collision
+### Broad Phase
+Has both circle-circle and aabb-aabb intersection test functions - `S.ircle(collider1, collider2)` and `S.aabb(collider1, collider2)` respectively.
+Both return true on interesction, else false.
+### Narrow Phase (SAT)
 Calling `S:trike(collider1, collider2)` will check for collisions between the two given colliders and return a boolean (true/false) that signifies a collision, followed by a corresponding, second value (MTV/nil).

 ## Resolution
 Calling `S.ettle(mtv)` will move the refrenced colliders by half the magnitude of the mtv in opposite directions to one another.

 ## In love?
-If you're running within LÖVE, every included shape has an appropriate `:draw` function defined.
+If you're running within [LÖVE](https://github.com/love2d/love), every included shape has an appropriate `:draw` function defined.
 Calling `collider:draw` will draw every single shape and collider contained.

 # Bit more in depth

 ## Defining Your Own Shapes
-You can create shape definitions in the /shapes directory of Strike that will be loaded into `S.hapes`.
+You can create shape definitions in the `/shapes` directory of Strike that will be loaded into `S.hapes`.
 There are a few rules to follow:
 1. The shape must be convex
 2. At least define `:new` and `:unpack`
 3. *All* necessary properties need to be initialized inside `:new`.
 If not, you'll get weird behavior as instantiated shapes will populate the object's attributes (I know from experience)